Rognils/Huizhou-camera-recovery-tool/README.md

 # Camera Raw File Frame Extractor & Rebuilder

-A forensic-grade Python tool for recovering JPEG frames from proprietary camera data files, reconstructing timestamps, enhancing clarity, and exporting image sequences and playable MP4 video.
+Forensic Python tool to extract JPEG frames from raw camera data of the HX-K0004A-S7 (Huizhou Huaxinwei Tech).
+It rebuilds timestamps from index logs, enhances clarity (optional), and exports both chronological image sets and a playable MP4 video for investigation or evidence use.

 ## 🔍 Features